Nasa Eonet

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Fetch a single event by EONET id' uses a specific verb and resource, clearly distinguishing it from sibling tools like 'events' that likely list multiple events.
+The description 'Fetch a single event by EONET id' clearly states the action (fetch), resource (single event), and identifier (EONET id).
+It distinguishes from sibling tools like 'events' (which likely lists events) and other data tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.